 The Bergersen Quartet is a dynamic string ensemble specialising in the performance and recording of music by living composers.
 Established in 2007, BQ is one of the UK’s leading contemporary ensembles.
 Promoting new music of all genres, the Quartet have had many works dedicated to them and have premiered more than 30 new works in the last year alone.

-BQ's busy performing schedule sees them playing sell-out concerts at a wide variety of venues around the country.
-They particularly love quirky venues such as Brighton's Old Police Cells Museum (Brighton Fringe) and the Brunel Museum's Grand Entrance Hall to the Thames Tunnel, but are equally at home on London's world class stages – including the Barbican (Steve Reich Reverberations Series), LSO St Luke's (International Spectral Festival) and most recently the Palladium (with West End star Kerry Ellis and legendary Queen guitarist Brian May).
+BQ's busy performing schedule sees them playing sell-out concerts throughout the UK.
+They particularly love quirky venues such as Brighton's Old Police Cells (Brighton Fringe) and Isambard Kingdom Brunel’s Grand Entrance Hall to the Thames Tunnel, but are equally at home on London's world class stages – including the Barbican (Steve Reich Reverberations Series), LSO St Luke's (International Spectral Festival) and most recently the Palladium (with West End star Kerry Ellis and legendary Queen guitarist Brian May).

-Away from the concert platform the Quartet are much in demand as recording artists for the film and pop music industries.
-They continue to build on their credits, most recently pop sessions for Sony (Newton Faulkner) and Warner (Clement Marfo and the Frontline); library music for KPM / EMI; the musical ‘Lift’; plus soundtracks for the short films ‘Slant’ (screened worldwide to great acclaim at major international film festivals), and ‘Lancaster Movie’ (released later this year).
+Away from the concert platform, the Quartet are in demand as recording artists too.
+Credits include: pop sessions for Sony (Newton Faulkner), Warner (Clement Marfo and the Frontline), and independent releases for Bajan jazz singer Zeeteah, Scottish singer Katie Sutherland, and composer / pianist Josh Winiberg; library music for KPM / EMI and Audio Network; the musical ‘Lift’ by Craig Adams; plus soundtracks for the international short films ‘Slant’, ‘Woman in Fragments’ and ‘Lancaster Movie’.
 The Quartet have also released classical recordings for the Claudio Records label and are currently preparing a major release for their own label, Blue Jelly Records.

-Alongside performing, the Bergersen Quartet are also committed educationalists – regularly coaching string quartet playing and compositional techniques at all levels from school to university.
-They have been visiting professors to the composition department at the Junior Guildhall School of Music & Drama, and are part of an International Research project on performance practice at the London College of Music.
+Alongside performing, the Bergersen Quartet are committed educationalists – regularly coaching string quartet playing and compositional techniques to university level.
+They are visiting professors to the composition department at the Junior Guildhall School of Music & Drama, and are currently part of an International Research project on performance practice at the London College of Music.

 "I booked the Bergersen quartet for the string sessions on our 'Funk and Disco' album for KPM as they are highly professional, versatile players who are capable of generating a big, rich sound and who are used to working in a professional studio environment.
 They worked very hard, and we were very pleased with the results"